(March 28-31, 2019)

 General admission: $20, $10 seniors and students; free admission F 6-8 pm

 At the 152nd annual juried exhibition of this historic society, which was founded in 1866 and whose past members included impressionist Childe Hassam and realist Edward Hopper, art lovers take in original works in water-soluble media (watercolor, acrylic, casein, gouache and egg tempera) on paper by contemporary American and international artists.

 Daily 1-5 pm

-Hours: Th 10 am-6 pm (open to the trade and VIP ticket holders only), F-Sa 10 am-6 pm, Su 10 am-5 pm (open to all)
+Hours: Th 10 am-6 pm (open to the trade and VIP ticket holders only), F-Sa 10 am-6 pm (open to all), Su 10 am-5 pm (open to all)

 10 am-7 pm

 (1 hr 30 mins)

 This family-friendly holiday variety show features the high-kicking Rockettes, the world-famous precision dance team, who perform crowd-pleasing routines such as the “Parade of the Wooden Soldiers.”
 Favorite scenes include the “Living Nativity” and the “Rag Dolls” number set in Santa’s workshop.
 3-D effects and enhanced projections add to the enjoyment.

 (June 22, 2019